clockworklabs/spacetime-docs/docs/index.md

 A module exports [tables](#table), which store data, and [reducers](#reducer), which allow [clients](#client) to make requests.

-Technically, a SpacetimeDB module is a [WebAssembly module](https://developer.mozilla.org/en-US/docs/WebAssembly) that imports a specific low-level [WebAssembly API](/webassembly-api) and exports a small number of special functions.
-However, the SpacetimeDB [server-side libraries](#server-side-libraries) hide these low-level details.
+Technically, a SpacetimeDB module is a [WebAssembly module](https://developer.mozilla.org/en-US/docs/WebAssembly) that imports a specific low-level [WebAssembly ABI](/docs/webassembly-abi) and exports a small number of special functions.
+However, the SpacetimeDB [server-side libraries](#module-libraries) hide these low-level details.
 As a developer, writing a module is mostly like writing any other C# or Rust application, except for the fact that a [special CLI tool](/install) is used to build and deploy the application.

 ### Table
 A SpacetimeDB **table** is a database table.
 Tables are declared in a module's native language.
 For instance, in Rust, a table is declared like so: